-Sundays are different at Lennon-Seney U.M.C. these days.
+Sundays are different at Lennon-Seney United Methodist Church these days.
 Swahili songs bounce off the beautiful stained-glass windows, and people greet a few church members as “Teacha” when they pass.

-Just one year ago, Pastor McLain and others looked across the chain-link fence separating their church property from an apartment complex full of African refugees.
+Just one year before this was written, Pastor McLain and others looked across the chain-link fence separating their church property from an apartment complex full of African refugees.
 How could they reach these new neighbors?
 How could they tangibly love them?
 How could they break through the figurative fence separating the two cultures?

 They tried a few things, but none of their international neighbors would come around the fence onto the church property.
 At the same time, KIN was praying for a ministry partner near this apartment complex.
 Finally, God brought the church, Great Schools Partnerships (now Knoxville Education Foundation), and KIN together.